How To Make Homemade Ice Cream In An Electric Ice Cream Maker

 What do I need to make homemade ice cream?

-• 4-Quart Electric Ice Cream Maker – or whatever model you have.
+• 4-Quart Electric Ice Cream Maker (affiliate link) – or whatever model you have.
+See 2-quart machines below.

-• Rock Salt – This is the exact thing I use.
+• Rock Salt (affiliate link) – This is the exact thing I use.

 • Ice (or snow!) – We go through 15 pounds of ice or so.